nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/lib_zigbee_signal_handler.rst

 * It provides Zigbee role specific behavior (for example, finite join/rejoin time)
 * It makes the application less sensitive to changes in the Zigbee stack commissioning API.

-Apart from that, the default signal handler serves as a good starting point for a custom signal handler implementation.
+The default signal handler also serves as a good starting point for a custom signal handler implementation.

 .. _zarco_signal_handler_full: